 "I appreciated that the people in the rooms near me were in the same course because as soon as I walked out of my room after arriving I made a good friend who’ll be in my English modules and it made visiting the larger group not knowing anyone less terrifying."

-Some modules can be quite challenging for students in first year.
-For this reason, the Access service provides additional tuition workshops for students who are struggling with specific subjects/modules.
+The Access service provides additional tuition workshops for students who are struggling with specific first year subjects/modules.

-In extenuating circumstances, tuition can be provided to students from second, third and fourth year.
+In extenuating circumstances, tuition can be provided to second, third and fourth year students.

 Designated Post Entry Support Officer

 - All first year students meet their designated Support Officer early in the first semester.
-This provides students with an opportunity to raise any concerns that they may have.
-Support Officers will support them in any way that they can.
-Further meetings can be arranged by students on a needs basis.
+This provides students with an opportunity to raise any concerns that they may have and for support officers to put supports in place.

 - Second to Fourth year students can request a meeting at any time with their designated Support Officer.